Be polite and professional:

 - Don’t guess at answers to legislator’s questions.
 If you don’t know the answer, tell them you’ll find the information and get back to them as soon as possible.

 - Don’t break a promise.
-If you tell a legislator, you will get back to them, follow through.
+If you tell a legislator, you will get back to them, and follow through.

 - Don’t assume the legislator or staff has read or remembers something you sent.